 Two open study rooms.

-One of the most impressive spaces on campus, the Grand Reading Room is located on the third floor of Wilson Library.
+One of the most impressive spaces on campus, the Fearrington Reading Room is located on the third floor of Wilson Library.
 Seating, table space, and power outlets are all in abundance.
-Because of the proximity to unique and rare collection materials, food and beverages are not permitted in the Grand Reading Room.
+Because of the proximity to unique and rare collection materials, food and beverages are not permitted in the Fearrington Reading Room.